lulunac27a/simple-rating-system-webapp/docs/index.md

-# Simple Rating System Webapp
+# Simple Rating System Web App

-This is a simple rating system webapp that allows users to rate items and view their ratings.
+This is a simple rating system web app that allows users to rate items and view their ratings.

 ### Getting Started